Lauralynnz/belly_button_plotly_challenge/README.md

-# Build an interactive and responsive dashboard using plotly.js
+# An interactive and responsive dashboard using plotly.js

 This interactive dashboard is a full stack app that visualizes belly button bacteria data in charts as well as displays the meta data on the choosen study particpant.